ZL-Audio/zl-audio.github.io/content/en/plugins/zlsplitter/_index.md

 - SVF：state variable structure
 - FIR：truncated reversed structure

 > When the filter structure is SVF, the filter will change the phase significantly.
 Under such situation, you should not mix the output with the original signal directly or cascade multiple low/high splitters.
+If you do need to cascade SVF filters, you may refer to [Cascade SVF Filters](#cascade-svf-filters).

 > When the filter structure is FIR, the filter will NOT change the phase.
 However, it will cause latency, the amount of which depends on the sample rate and the filter slope.